ambretate/the-real-reel-back-end/README.md

 ## Overview

-Movie Reviewer is a web platform dedicated to movie enthusiasts who want to share their thoughts, opinions, and reviews about their favorite (or least favorite) films.
+The Real Reel is a web platform dedicated to movie enthusiasts who want to share their thoughts, opinions, and reviews about their favorite (or least favorite) films.
 It provides a space for users to create personalized profiles, follow other users, and engage in discussions about movies.

 ## ERD